-See the AIX Installation Guide and Reference, order number SC23-4389, for information on doing the following:
+Refer to the "Advanced NIM Configuration Tasks" chapter of the AIX Installation Guide and Reference, for information on doing the following:

 - · Registering a client on the NIM server - · Enabling a client to run diagnostics from the NIM server

 To verify that the client system is registered on the NIM server and the diagnostic boot is enabled, run the command Isnim -a Cstate -Z ClientName from the command line on the NIM server.
 Refer to the following table for system responses.